5 Best Anti-Spam Plugins for WordPress in 2026 [Tested]

 • Enterprise plan (custom pricing): Multiple sites, priority support, agency-level features

-Where Akismet falls short: The free tier is restricted to non-commercial sites only.
-The moment you run ads, sell products, or accept sponsorships, you technically need a paid plan.
-It primarily handles comment spam and well-integrated contact form spam.
-For login attacks or registration spam, you need a separate solution.
-And because it sends comment data to a third-party service, it can be a concern for GDPR-strict regions.
+Where it falls short: The free tier is restricted to non-commercial sites only.
+Run ads, sell products, or accept sponsorships and you technically need a paid plan.
+It primarily handles comment spam and contact form spam from well-integrated plugins.
+Login attacks and registration spam need a separate solution.
+Because it sends comment data to a third-party cloud service, it also raises questions for GDPR-strict regions.

-Best for: Content sites, blogs, and small businesses with high comment volume who want set-and-forget protection.
+Best for: Content sites, blogs, and small businesses with high comment volume who want set-and-forget protection with minimal configuration.

 2. CleanTalk Spam Protection